Quartz/bad-data-guide/README.md

 ### Spreadsheet has 65536 rows

 The maximum number of rows an old-fashioned Excel spreadsheet was allowed to have was 65,536.
 If you receive a dataset with that number of rows you have almost certainly been given truncated data.
 Go back and ask for the rest.
 Newer versions of Excel allowed for 1,048,576 rows, so it's less likely you'll be working with data that hits the limit.

+### Spreadsheet has 255 columns

+Apple's Numbers app can only handle spreadsheets with 255 columns, and the app will truncate files that have more columns without warning the user.
+If you receive a dataset with exactly 255 columns, ask if the file was ever opened or converted with Numbers.

 ### Spreadsheet has dates in 1900, 1904, 1969, or 1970